 CareCloud to Explore Business Opportunities at Arab Health Exhibition in Dubai

 SOMERSET, N.J., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- CareCloud, Inc. (Nasdaq: CCLD, CCLDP, CCLDO), a leader in healthcare technology solutions for medical practices and health systems nationwide, today announced it will explore business opportunities and share digital health knowledge at the Arab Health Exhibition & Congress, which will take place Jan.
+30, 2023 (GLOBE NEWSWIRE) -- CareCloud, Inc. CCLD CCLDP, CCLDO))), a leader in healthcare technology solutions for medical practices and health systems nationwide, today announced it will explore business opportunities and share digital health knowledge at the Arab Health Exhibition & Congress, which will take place Jan.
 30 to Feb.
 2 at the Dubai World Trade Centre.

 The event is reported to be the largest of its kind in the Middle East, with 3,000 exhibitors representing 70 countries, more than 50,000 expected attendees and nine continuing medical education-accredited conferences within the exhibition.